rafaelxl83/vmausers/readme.md

 ## 2 Chosen architecture

-The initial approach adopted was to design the behavior to see how attached the understanding to the requirements was.
+The initial approach adopted was to design the behaviour to see how attached the understanding to the requirements was.

 So, the sequence diagram was created as follows:
 ![seqdiagram](vmausers_api_diagram-all.png)

-The first archiceture chosen was related with a Model View Controller aiming to meet the requirements in the construction of a project that can be scalable and that possible changes in any of the layers are made without interference in the other layers.
+The first architecture chosen was related to a Model View Controller aiming to meet the requirements in project construction that can be scalable and that possible changes in any of the layers are made without interference in the other layers.
 MVC is based on the separation of data (model), user interface (view), and business logic (controller).

-Using this design approach the following segregation was applied:
+Using this design approach, the following segregation was applied:
- - **Model**: items related with the data manipulation, basically entities classes.
+ - **Model**: items related to the data manipulation, basically entity classes.
  - **View**: the user will interact through the command line interface.
  - **Controller**: the logic applied, the controller and the engine under the hood (standardizer and the parser).

 With this in mind was more comfortable completing the sequence diagram.
-Also thinking to provide a clean and robust code, the intent of separating each action as little as possible in each method was almost entirely achieved.
+Also, thinking to provide a clean and robust code, the intent of separating each action as little as possible in each method was almost entirely achieved.

 ### 2.1 Security layer